MiltonJ23/MiltonJ23/README.md

 #### Application Development and Cryptography
 I'm a Junior in Computer Science at the ICTUniversity Cameroon ; passionate about Cryptography , data Science and Application Development.

-Skills: JAVA / Kotlin/ Python as well as Data Viz

 - 🔭 I’m currently working on A BlockChain Powered Donation Platform called Lendema
 - 👯 I’m looking to collaborate on Research, application development